JamesG3/Leetcode/Notes.md

 	- 451.Sort Characters By Frequency(using two lists as dictionary)
 	- 609.Find Duplicate File in System
 	- 676.Implement Magic Dictionary
-	- 388. Longest Absolute File Path
+	- 388.Longest Absolute File Path
 	- 13.Roman to Integer
 - **Using mark/State machine**
 	- 434.Number of Segments in a String